J3y0/AOC/README.md

 Trying to solve each challenge of the 2022 edition of Advent of Code

-I might write solutions in different languages but most of them will be in rust.
+I might write solutions in different languages but most of them will be in rust or golang.
-This is a great way to learn Rust and to improve your coding skills !
+This is a great way to learn languages and to improve your coding skills !

 Here are the references to them: